 “Insomnia is a glamorous term for thoughts you forgot to have in the day”Alain de Botton

-Hello, today I’m gonna talk about an issue that concerns many many people, since insomnia messes up the lives of many adults.
-Our stressful lives contribute to this greatly, and it can be such a drag.
-Again, I have to state that I’m not a expert on the matter, but I do know a few things about it, since I had thousands of sleepless nights in my life.
+Hello, today I’m gonna talk about an issue that has been in the spotlight for a long time, since insomnia messes up the lives of many adults.
+When you do not sleep properly, lots of problems arise (Fatique, memory loss etc.) Again, I have to state that I’m not a expert on the matter, but I do know a few things about it, since I had thousands of sleepless nights in my life.
 I could actually write a thesis on insomnia.
-What I’m about to tell you, are advice that I got from doctors and some stuff that I picked up along the way.
+I’ve asked lots of experts to give me tips on that burning issue and some of them actually work.
 As I told you previously, I used to be clinically depressed.
 People with this condition, often have sleeping issues.
 That was the case for me too.

 The night falls and you’re going to bed.
 You lay down and you try to sleep.
 You roll over and over, but you can’t doze off.
 Eventually, you manage to do so, but only for a while.
 The next day, the same thing happens.
 You sleep for a few hours and then you wake up.
 This gets repeated over and over until, you become a zombie, from all the sleep deprivation and the exhaustion.
 Your schedule is messed up and your life is derailed.
 If this happens to you, then you’re probably an insomniac.
 The reasons behind it could be many.
 It could be stress, the things you eat, the random times you go to bed etc. If you sleep whenever you feel like, your biological clock is messed up.
 It can be such a drag and it takes a lot of effort to fix this.
 Let me give you some tips on how to do this.